Numba Integration#

 Overview#

-These classes are designed to work within Numba’s @njit
+These methods are optimised to work within Numba’s @njit

 decorated functions,

-allowing you to write high-performance tree sequence analysis code.
+allowing you to write high-performance tree sequence analysis code in a plain Python style.

 Basic Usage#